JoanComasFdz/dotnet-log-to-db/README.md

 Once in the DB, it is possible to query the log entries, filter them, and correlate them using a query language, wihch is more natural and easy to understand than custom algorithms looking for stuff up and down.

+6 years ago it was my first attempt at a log file to database ingestion application and although it worked, it was taking minutes to process ~2GB log files and it would take lots of memory.
+I wanted to revisit this problem and see if I could do better.
+I am very happy with the results, I have learned a lot in the process and I am happy to share it with everybody.

 ## Useful PostgreSQL commands